IZOBRETATEL777/Geo-chat/README.md

 The application is written according to some best security practices in terms of coding and user interaction:

-- General Data Protection Regulation (EU GDPR) policies are enforced in data storage: database server located in EU zone: [https://europa.eu/youreurope/business/dealing-with-customers/data-protection/data-protection-gdpr/index\_en.htm](https://europa.eu/youreurope/business/dealing-with-customers/data-protection/data-protection-gdpr/index_en.htm)
+- General Data Protection Regulation (EU GDPR) policies are enforced in data storage: database server located in EU zone (Belgium): [https://europa.eu/youreurope/business/dealing-with-customers/data-protection/data-protection-gdpr/index\_en.htm](https://europa.eu/youreurope/business/dealing-with-customers/data-protection/data-protection-gdpr/index_en.htm)
 - Data encryption is implemented, so that user data is encrypted on the database server.
 - An independent Authentication provider is used (Firebase Auth).
 Data is stored in Android Keychain.
 - API-keys storage using gradle-secrets plugin: [https://developers.google.com/maps/documentation/android-sdk/secrets-gradle-plugin](https://developers.google.com/maps/documentation/android-sdk/secrets-gradle-plugin)